nervosnetwork/docs/docs/tutorials/step3.md

 # 3.4 Sending tokens to the Wallet

-We will use the AlwaysSuccessWallet to mine capacities and distribute to your wallet by executing the following commands:
+Once testnet is live, we can mine capacities from the testnet chain.
+While we wait, we can use the AlwaysSuccessWallet to mine capacities and distribute to your wallet by executing the following commands:

 ```
 [1] pry(main)> asw = Ckb::AlwaysSuccessWallet.new(api)